 The instructional period begins on October 25, 2021 and ends on February 18, 2022.
 If you do not have to attend any compulsory courses on-site, it is also possible to study remotely from your home country.
 Since we cannot predict how the pandemic will develop, we would like to ask for your understanding for the fact that pandemic-related short-term changes may have to be announced here.

 Teaching staff may preferably send the examination results of program students to the International Office by e-mail instead of using a "Schein"/certificate on paper.
 Teaching staff must use their university e-mail address (@uni-potsdam.de) for this process and the e-mail should contain the following information:

 Subject: name of the student

-The respective student may be cc’d, so that he/she also receives the examination results.
-For data protection resons, please do not send the results of several students in one e-mail with students cc’d.
+The respective student may be cc’d, so that they also receive the examination results.
+For data protection reasons, please do not send the results of several students in one e-mail with students cc’d.